-ABC Cancels ‘Roseanne’ After Racist Tweets
+‘Roseanne’ Canceled By ABC Following Star’s Racist Tweets

-ABC announced it has cancelled Roseanne Barr’s hit comedy series revival following a morning in which the star launched a tirade of racist and anti-semitic tweets.
+ABC has abruptly canceled Roseanne Barr’s hit comedy series revival following a morning in which the star launched a tirade of racist and anti-semitic tweets.

-“Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show,” ABC Entertainment chief Channing Dungey announced.
+“Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show,” ABC Entertainment president Channing Dungey, the first African American executive to lead a US broadcast network, just announced.

-It was a day no one could have anticipated except anyone who has been online in the past decade.
+All references to the show already have been removed from ABC’s press site.

-Her sitcom – the big story of the 2017-18 TV season – had been picked up for a second season after only one episode, which clocked industry high numbers for the season.
+Barr’s family sitcom – the biggest success story of the 2017-18 TV season – had been picked up for a second season after only one episode, which clocked record ratings.
+Roseanne was the highest-rated and most watched freshman series of the 2017-18 season and ranked No. 2 overall among all entertainment programs in total viewers (17.82 million in Live+7) and in the adults 18-49 demographic (5.0 rating).

+It also was ABC’s highest-rated series and cornerstone of the network’s upfront presentation earlier this month, which was opened by Barr (pictured above).
-ABC’s announcement came hours after Roseanne announced she was “leaving” Twitter – again – after apologizing for calling former President Barack Obama adviser Valerie Jarrett an offspring of the “Muslim Brotherhood & Planet of the Apes.”

-In what appeared to be an ABC-ordered statement, Barr apologized, then vowed to leave Twitter – then came back to Twitter about 5 minutes later, to expand on her apology.
+ABC’s cancellation announcement came hours after Barr announced she was “leaving” Twitter – again – after apologizing for calling former President Barack Obama adviser Valerie Jarrett an offspring of the “Muslim Brotherhood & Planet of the Apes.”
+Barr came back to Twitter about five minutes later to expand on her apology.

 “I apologize to Valerie Jarrett and to all Americans,” Barr tweeted.
 “I am truly sorry for making a bad joke about her politics and her looks.
 I should have known better.
 Forgive me-my joke was in bad taste.”
-She has not tweeted anything since.

-Jarrett has not responded, which CNN calls “taking the high road” but we call it a likely decision to hold off, having, in one of those incredible coincidences, previously been booked to appear tonight in an MSNBC town hall about racism in America – ratings on which are now likely to be much higher:
+Jarrett has not responded, which CNN calls “taking the high road” but we call it a likely decision to hold off, having, in one of those incredible coincidences, previously been booked to appear tonight in an MSNBC town hall about racism in America – ratings on which are now likely to spike:

-In her initial tweet about Jarrett she referred to her as “muslim brotherhood & planet of the apes had a baby=vj.”
+In her initial tweet about Jarrett, Barr referred to her as “muslim brotherhood & planet of the apes had a baby=vj.”
 It was in response to a tweet referencing a Wikileaks claim that the CIA during Obama’s term in office spied on French presidential candidates.

-In response to expected blow-back, Barr said her tweet was a “joke” and responded to claims that her tweet was racist by replying “Muslims r not a race.”
-Jarrett, an African American, was born in Iran to American parents.
-Barr’s tweet has since been deleted.
+In response to expected blowback, Barr said her tweet was a “joke” and responded to claims that her tweet was racist by replying, “Muslims r not a race.”
+Jarrett, an African-American, was born in Iran to American parents.
+Barr’s tweet has been deleted.

-Wanda Sykes responded, announcing her resignation from the show, on which she has been consulting producer,:
+Shortly after Barr’s apology, Wanda Sykes announced her resignation from Roseanne, on which the prominent African-American comic had been a key writer/consulting producer:

+Roseanne co-star and executive producer Sara Gilbert, who was the driving force behind the revival, also distanced herself and the show’s cast and crew from Barr’s “abhorrent” comments, with her followup tweet hinting at the hit comedy’s pending demise.

-But this was only one of Barr’s offensive tweets this morning.
-Barr had kicked off her day tweeting that Chelsea Clinton is married to George Soros’ nephew…
+The tirade about Jarrett was only one of Barr’s offensive tweets this morning.
+She had kicked off her day tweeting that Chelsea Clinton is married to George Soros’ nephew…

 …and, when Clinton responded: